 Ad discrepancy, or conflicts between publishers and advertisers because of data mismatch, is more complex than you think.
 Measurement of impressions is not as easy as putting a mathematical formula and getting the results.
-Rather, it depends on a lot of factors (website load time, users interaction, use of ad block) that make impression measurement tricky.
+Rather, it depends on a lot of factors (website load time, user interaction, use of ad-block) that make impression measurement tricky.

 In this post, we’ll understand what ad discrepancy is and how you can reduce it.